-But your company or organization doesn’t have to hire an expensive data scientist and budget for enterprise-priced software to gain access to cutting edge business analytics.
+But your company or organization doesn’t have to hire an expensive data scientist and budget for enterprise-priced software to gain access to cutting-edge business analytics.
 In fact, such business intelligence can be found for as little as $9.99 a month.
 Yes, I’m talking about Microsoft’s Power BI product.
-Launched to the public last year, Power BI is one of the most exciting technological innovations Microsoft has debuted in years, especially for those already using Dynamics CRM.
+Launched to the public last year, Power BI is one of the most exciting technological innovations Microsoft has debuted in years, especially for those already using Dynamics CRM or the Power Platform.

 Here are four reasons why you should give it a try: